-- Selecting [Folder images failed transf.] selects all images in the selected folder for which transfer failed. - Selecting [Folder images not transfer'd] selects all unsent images in the selected folder. - Selecting [Clear folder transf. history] clears the transfer history of images in the selected folder.
-After clearing the transfer history, you can select [Folder images not transfer'd] and transfer all images in the folder again.
+- Selecting [Select transfer failed images] selects all images in the selected folder for which transfer failed. - Selecting [Select images not transferred] selects all unsent images in the selected folder. - Selecting [Sel transfer fail img (on only)] selects all protected images in the selected folder for which transfer failed. - Selecting [Sel img not transfer. (on only)] selects all unsent protected images in the selected folder. - Selecting [Clear transfer history] clears the transfer history of images in the selected folder. - After clearing the transfer history, you can select [Select images not transferred] and transfer all images in the folder again. - After clearing the transfer history, you can select [Sel img not transfer.
+(On only)] and transfer all protected images in the folder again. - Select a folder